mockito/mockito-scala/README.md

 theRealMethod willBe called by aMock bar                    => theRealMethod willBe called by aMock.bar new IllegalArgumentException willBe thrown by aMock bar     => new IllegalArgumentException willBe thrown by aMock.bar
 ```
 * eqToVal matcher syntax was improved to look more natural [Value Class Matchers](#value-class-matchers)
+NOTE: `eqToVal` has been deprecated in v 1.0.2 as `eqTo` is now aware of value classes
 ```scala
 verify(myObj).myMethod(eqToVal[MyValueClass](456))    => verify(myObj).myMethod(eqToVal(MyValueClass(456)))
 myObj.myMethod(eqToVal[MyValueClass](456)) was called => myObj.myMethod(eqToVal(MyValueClass(456))) was called